 Many advertisers start with Google Ads, and even more advertisers keep it in their established platform mix.

 The paid search part of the platform holds a lot of high conversion intent potential, which is its biggest draw.
-But it doubly contains channels like display and video to help you build brand awareness.
+But it doubly contains channels like display and video for brand awareness.

 Ultimately, Google Ads is a versatile and valuable platform for most businesses to use to start drumming up intent as well as brand awareness, all in one.